tisho/Switch.framerfx/README.md

 Note: you can **only** call this hook from inside a React component or override.
 Calling it from a different place in your code could result in unexpected behavior.
 [Read more about the rules of hook usage](https://reactjs.org/docs/hooks-rules.html).

-The `useSwitch` hook will return a controls object, containing the following functions:
+The `useSwitch` hook will return a controls object with the following functions:

 -   `controls.getSwitches() => string[]`